dataland-io/dataland-examples/crypto-lookup/README.md

 9. Verify that the example was successfully deployed.

-   Go to the Dataland UI, open the newly created "crypto" table, and add a row with an example coin ticker like `ETH`.
+   Go to the Dataland UI, open the newly created `crypto` table, and add a row with an example coin ticker like `ETH`.
 You should see a price respond back in the second column:

    ![Crypto lookup end state](../assets/crypto-lookup-end-state-2022-08-05.gif)